Table of Contents

 Scenario Discipline

-• Entry price: current table, payment flow and construction adjustment.
+- Entry price: current price, payment flow and construction adjustment.

 Key Insight: Wellness can improve the story, usability and perceived quality of a project.
 It still needs due diligence.
 A beautiful concept does not replace price discipline.